 This community is the dominant vegetation type within the offset site.
-It is dominated by Black Bluebush (Maireana pyramidata) with other chenopod shrubs as sub-dominants including Crown Fissure-weed (M. coronata), Saltbushes (Atriplex spp.) and Copperburrs (Sclerolaena spp.).
-At the time of survey grasses were very sparse although it is likely that there would be a range of species evident in more favourable conditions (See Plates 1-4).
+It is dominated by Black Bluebush (Maireana pyramidata) with other chenopod shrubs as sub-dominants including, Saltbushes (Atriplex spp.) and Copperburrs (Sclerolaena spp.).
+At the time of survey, grasses were non-existent due to lack of rainfall although it is likely that there would be a range of species evident in more favourable conditions (See Photos 1 to 4).

-Weed species were not extensive in this community, Medicago sp. being frequently identified, though this species was only evident from old fruiting bodies and is probably only a significant feature of the vegetation after prolonged average or higher than average rainfall.
+Weed species were not extensive in this community.
+However, the presence of Medicago sp. was evident from old fruiting bodies.
 The monitoring plot data along with the benchmarks for this vegetation type (DECC 2008) are shown in Table 3.2 and Table 3.3.
-Species richness (the number of native species, shown in the table below as 'Native Spp. #') was below the benchmark for this variable and lower than that recorded in the baseline and 2017 surveys.
-No overstorey or midstorey cover was recorded as the tallest shrubs were all below one metre.
-Shrub cover was substantially lower than during the baseline and 2017 surveys but still within the benchmark range for the plant community.
+Species richness (the number of native species, shown in the table below as 'Native Spp. #') was below the benchmark and lower than that recorded in the baseline and in the Year 1 and Year 2 surveys.
+No overstorey or mid-storey cover was recorded as the tallest shrubs were all below one metre.
+Shrub cover was substantially lower than during the baseline and Year 1 surveys but the same as Year 2 and still within the benchmark range for the plant community.

-The other native groundcovers (excluding grasses) category was of very low cover (<1%) in the 2018/19 survey and well below benchmark condition.
-This result is much lower than in that of the 2017 survey but similar to that of the baseline, suggesting that this component of the vegetation is the most responsive to prevailing climatic conditions.
+The other native groundcovers (excluding grasses) category was of very low cover (<1%) in the Year 3 survey and well below benchmark condition.
+This result is like that of the Year 2 survey, suggesting that this component of the vegetation is the most responsive to the prevailing dry climatic conditions.

-Grasses in both two plots were well below the benchmark range and significantly reduced in comparison to the NGH (2013) baseline survey and 2017 survey.
+Grasses in both plots were well below the benchmark range and significantly reduced in comparison to the NGH (2013) baseline survey and Year 1 survey.
 Hollow Bearing Tree (HBTs) and logs were absent from this community.
-Overall this community is considered to be in moderate condition exhibiting reduced native vegetation cover since the baseline (NGH 2013) survey and 2017 survey.
-This reduced vegetation cover is visible in the comparison between 2017 and 2018/19 monitoring photographs for plot M07 shown in Plates 3 and 4 which is likely a result of prolonged dryness and associated grazing pressure from herbivores
+Overall this community is in poor condition exhibiting reduced species richness and native vegetation cover since the baseline (NGH 2013) survey, Year 1 and Year 2 surveys.
+This low vegetation cover is visible in both the Year 2 and Year 3 monitoring photographs for plot M07 and M03 shown in Photos 1 to 4 which is likely a result of prolonged dryness and associated grazing pressure.